Thaçi (tribe)

-Thaçi is a historical Albanian tribe (fis) and region in Pukë, Northern Albania.
+Thaçi (Note: Pronounced /ˈθætʃi/ THATCH-ee; /sq/.) is a historical Albanian tribe (fis) and region in Pukë, Northern Albania.
 The ancestors of the Thaçi tribe are said to have migrated from Muriqan in Ana Malit.
-The Thaçi are often referred to as courageous and smart people by the neighboring tribes due to their supposed qualities of slyness and deception.
+The Thaçi are often referred to as courageous and smart people by the neighboring tribes due to their supposed qualities of cunning and craftiness.

 Geography

 The historical tribal area of the Thaçi is south of the river Drin in the District of Pukë.
 Essentially it is south and southeast of Fierza.
 The Thaçi also border the Berisha which is another tribe from Pukë.
 The Thaçi throughout the years have settled in many more areas than just Pukë.
 Descendants of the Thaçi tribe can be found in Kosovo and the Vokshi tribe stem from the Thaçi tribe.

 Origins

 The Thaçi were of polyphyletic origin, thus, they are not a traditional Albanian fis in the sense that they do not claim descendant from a common male ancestor.